Homemade Cherry Mash Bars Recipe

 Homemade cherry mash bars are simply divine!
 Featuring a layer of sweet cherry candy and a layer of rich chocolate peanut butter candy, these bars are a tasty treat.
-Whether you’re serving them as a dessert or snack, cherry mash bars are sure to be a favorite.
+Whether you serve them as a dessert or a snack, cherry mash bars are sure to be a favorite.
 They are great to make for DIY Christmas and holiday gifts.

 A stack of cherry mash bars.